harrystech/kontrast/README.md

 # Kontrast

-An automated testing tool for comparing two versions of a website.
+An automated testing tool for comparing visual differences between two versions of a website.

 ## Prerequisites